| |

 He taught me the difference between "militate" and "mitigate".
 Doubtless

-the superb survey of Classical, Mediaeval and modern mosaics, but
+for the superb survey of classical, mediaeval and modern mosaics,

-also for the closing chapter, a technical survey of tesserae and
+but also for the closing chapter, a technical survey of tesserae

-their composition.
-Writing of smalti he says, "There is little doubt
+and their composition.
+Writing of smalti he says, "There is

-that there is an element of white (or rather polychrome) magic which
+little doubt that there is an element of white (or rather

-the client's specimen; then, without using scales, carefully taking
+with the client's specimen; then, without using scales, carefully

-a spoonful of cobalt powder from a battered cocoa tin in order to
+taking a spoonful of cobalt powder from a battered cocoa tin

-deepen the ultramarine of the mixture - and repeating the process
+in order to deepen the ultramarine of the mixture - and repeating

 Peter